benmvp/slides/2019/ato/react-eco.md

   * Runs in a browser, but isn't Selenium or Webdriver
   * But can also used a development platform for TDD
   * Becoming increasingly popular
-- Enzyme is the dominant one
+- Enzyme is probably most common
   * Been around basically since the beginning of React
   * Has a very jQuery-like interface for inspecting & interacting w/ components
   * We use it at Eventbrite